TylerChalifoux/CSIS3126_Chalifoux/README.txt

 2) Create an account page:
 	-Allows users to create an account
 	-Account is added to database
-	-Username and passwords are checked for eligiblity -Gives good looking error messages
+	-Username and passwords are checked for eligibility -Gives good looking error messages
 	-All user inputs are cleaned
 	-Design is done for mobile and desktop